Want to Learn More?

 Am I responsible for my own travel and hotel costs?

 Yes, you will be responsible for your own transportation and hotel accommodations if needed.
 Please ask your admissions advisor for recommendations.
+A special discounted rate is available to JD Flex students at the San Francisco Marriott Marquis.

 Why should I attend GGU?

-Located in the heart of San Francisco’s legal, financial, and technology district, GGU has been San Fancisco’s law school since 1901.
+Located in the heart of San Francisco’s legal, financial, and technology district, GGU has been San Francisco’s law school since 1901.
 Innovation is our tradition, and our partnerships make it possible.
 When you join the GGU community you get access to institutes and partnerships that advance your career and expand your horizons.

-We believe that a legal education should be accessible for all and that the justice system can only serve everyone if the lawyers within it represent our society.
+We believe that legal education should be accessible for all and that the justice system can only serve everyone if the lawyers within it represent our society.
 JD Flex enables you to earn a JD degree from an ABA-accredited law school, in one of the most dynamic legal centers in the world, without the need to make impossible choices between your goals, work, family, and other obligations.

 Why JD Flex?